 If you decide not to enroll in Nashville Software School, there are a number of alternative bootcamps and courses for aspiring web developers and data analysts.

 - The popular bootcamps BrainStation and allWomen Academy offer programs in web development, web design, data science, marketing, and product management.

 - Students seeking on 1-on-1 mentorship can also check out Thinkful, a bootcamp that teaches courses in data science, software engineering, and more.
 Like Nashville Software School, their program includes career coaching and group projects students add to their portfolios.

 - Similarly, Codeup, Rutgers Bootcamps, UC San Diego Bootcamps, Clarusway, DevPoint Labs, GW Bootcamps, and Georgia Tech Bootcamp offer full-time and part-time courses in web dev and data science.

 - Women, GNC people, and trans people can check out CodeOp, which has courses in web dev, data, and product management.
 Or, consider Kal Academy, which works with women and underrepresented groups on software engineering, web dev, and data.

 - Another popular tech bootcamp is General Assembly.
 They have full-time, part-time, and 1-day courses on data science, software engineering, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- For those interested in self-paced learning, Data Science Dream Job offers flexible, remote courses for aspiring data analysts.
+- For those interested in self-paced learning, Data Science Dream Job and 365 Data Science offer flexible, remote courses for aspiring data analysts.